- Amending an IEP without a meeting is allowed in certain situations.

 IEPs are complex and cumbersome documents.
 As is the entire IEP process.
 But, not every change or addition to an IEP requires a full set of evaluations, endless reports and long meetings.
 Have you heard of the IEP No-Meet Amendment or Addendum?
 Here’s what parents should know about this, because it is sometimes misused.

-What IDEA Says about These Changes to an IEP.
+What IDEA Says About These Changes to an IEP.

-However, IDEA other than that wording, IDEA doesn’t call this a specific name.
-For this reason, you may hear it called:
+However, other than that wording, IDEA doesn’t call this practice a specific name.

 - IEP No Meet Addendum